Kalyn’s Kitchen Picks: Spike Seasoning

 Truly my love for Spike has never wavered through all the years I’ve been using it.
 And Spike has been sold for more than 50 years, so I think it’s safe to say I’m not the only one who enjoys the flavor boost it adds to recipes!

 Spike is a blend of dried herbs and spices that was originally created by Gayelord Hauser and is made by Modern Products.
 I used to buy it in my regular grocery store, but now I can’t find it there and I buy Spike Seasoning at Amazon.com. (affiliate link) In stores that carry it, it will often be found in the nutrition or health foods section.

 What Ingredients are in Spike Seasoning?

-Here’s a list of the 39 ingredients that are in Spike Seasoning (affiliate link): Salt and sea salt, de-fatted nutri-soy granules, granular toasted onion, nutritional yeast, granular garlic, celery root granules, ground dill, horseradish granules, mustard powder, lemon peel, orange powder, parsley flakes, red bell peppers, green bell peppers, white pepper, rose hips powder, summer savory, mushroom powder, safflower, parsley powder, white onion powder, spinach powder, tomato powder, sweet Hungarian paprika, ground celery seed, cayenne pepper, ground turmeric, ground cumin, ground ginger, ground coriander, ground fenugreek, ground cloves, cinnamon powder, plus a delightful herbal bouquet of the best Greek oregano, French tarragon, French sweet basil, French marjoram, French rosemary and Spanish Thyme.
+Here’s a list of the 39 ingredients that are in Spike: Salt and sea salt, de-fatted nutri-soy granules, granular toasted onion, nutritional yeast, granular garlic, celery root granules, ground dill, horseradish granules, mustard powder, lemon peel, orange powder, parsley flakes, red bell peppers, green bell peppers, white pepper, rose hips powder, summer savory, mushroom powder, safflower, parsley powder, white onion powder, spinach powder, tomato powder, sweet Hungarian paprika, ground celery seed, cayenne pepper, ground turmeric, ground cumin, ground ginger, ground coriander, ground fenugreek, ground cloves, cinnamon powder, plus a delightful herbal bouquet of the best Greek oregano, French tarragon, French sweet basil, French marjoram, French rosemary and Spanish Thyme.

 More about Spike Seasoning:

-Some of Kalyn’s Favorite Recipes Using Spike Seasoning:
+See Kalyn’s Recipes that use Spike Seasoning:

 More about Kalyn’s Kitchen Picks